weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_02_Lab02_Ex1_Create_Mail_Flow_Rules.md

     pane, under **Mail flow**, slect the **rules** tab.
 Stay in this tab.

-    **Note:** As of fall '22, the new modernized Rules page is still being rolled out.
+     >[!Alert]  As of October 2022, the new modernized Rules page is still being rolled out.
 If after you select into the **Rules** tab you see an information flash stating **The Rules page will be updated to a new modernized version soon..** select **Try it now** to switch to the new experiance.

 12. The first mail flow rule that you create will check for emails sent from inside the organization that have sensitive words in the email subject line